-23 "The commencement, continuation and breaking-off of pre-contractual negotiations are free from control.
+26 "The commencement, continuation and breaking-off of pre-contractual negotiations are free from control.
 They must mandatorily satisfy the requirements of good faith."

-- Find out its shareholding structure, its key directors and its ultimate beneficial owners; - Determine any links with politically exposed persons and the extent of the target's interactions with public servants; - Secure knowledge of the main elements of its anti-corruption programme (e.g. existence of a code of conduct and an anti-corruption policy, corruption risk mapping, etc.); - Where applicable and subject to the availability of information, identify corruption cases in which the target may have been implicated (ongoing legal action); - Check for current sanctions to which the target may have been sentenced by a French or foreign authority (e.g. ongoing US or UK deferred prosecution agreement).
+- Secure knowledge of the main elements of its anti-corruption programme (e.g. existence of a code of conduct and an anti-corruption policy, corruption risk mapping, etc.); - Where applicable and subject to the availability of information, identify corruption cases in which the target may have been implicated (ongoing legal action); - Check for current sanctions to which the target may have been sentenced by a French or foreign authority (e.g. ongoing French, US or UK deferred prosecution agreement).